Gusto-API/api.gusto.dev/README.md

 # Contibuting (internal)

+## Setup

+We use [spectral](https://meta.stoplight.io/docs/spectral/ZG9jOjYx-overview) in a pre-commit hook, so you need to run `yarn install`  after cloning this repo.

 ## Change request

 The DevRel team track changes to the api on their Jira board if you want to request a change.